izzye84/healthcare_demo/utils/README.md

 ## s3_file_copying

-All customer files are copied from Platform client service buckets (ex. strive-ssm-service-data-pro) to the Analytics Warehouse's (AW) bucket.
+All customer files are copied from Platform client service buckets (ex. some_company-ssm-service-data-pro) to the Analytics Warehouse's (AW) bucket.
 Partitions are then added to the raw AW tables.

 An example partition query:

 ```
-alter table raw_ssm.vitals add if not exists partition(client_id='ssm', ingest_date='2020-10-09') location 's3://strive-analytics-warehouse-pro/clients/client_id=ssm/data_frequency=batch/vitals/ingest_date=2020-10-09/';
+alter table raw_ssm.vitals add if not exists partition(client_id='ssm', ingest_date='2020-10-09') location 's3://some_company-analytics-warehouse-pro/clients/client_id=ssm/data_frequency=batch/vitals/ingest_date=2020-10-09/';
 ```

 ### Usage